50 Interesting & Fun Facts About Arizona State You Should Know

 The state doesn't observe daylight savings

-If you're tired of having to change your clock twice a year for daylight savings, you should consider moving to Arizona.
+If you're tired of changing your clock twice a year for daylight savings, you should consider moving to Arizona.
 The state doesn't adjust the clock during the spring and keeps the same time all year.

-The only other state in the country that doesn't observe DST is Hawaii.
+Hawaii is the only other state in the country that doesn't observe DST.
 The only exception to this rule is the Navajo Nation, which is a sovereign territory within Arizona's borders.

-A brown bird with black spots sitting atop a cactus under a clear sky
+A brown bird with black spots sitting atop a cactus under a clear blue sky

 A Cactus Wren, Arizona's state bird, resting on top of a Saguaro cactus

-Since the bird is only native to Arizona, no other state can claim it.
-Cactus wrens are vivacious little birds with a unique song you can hear in the spring when they're nesting.
+Since the bird is endemic to Arizona, no other state can claim it.
+Cactus wrens are vivacious little birds with a unique song you can hear when they're nesting in the spring.

 Interesting Facts About Arizona